 Now a regular performer with various choirs or as a soloist she has decided to depict and share the many tribulations singers go through with a new collection of drawings.
 In 2012, she meets Joyce DiDonato who expresses her enthusiasm for the project and agrees to write the introduction for Emmanuelle’s book.

 Edition Peters publishes her book in 2014 in an English and German version.
-(New versions in French, Italian and Spanish are planned for 2016.)
+New versions in French, Italian and Spanish will appear soon hopefully.

 Emmanuelle feels the urge to break the image of classical music (and arts) being for “an elite” and only interesting for an ever-aging group of people.
 With her approachable drawings, she hopes to promote the value of music and arts as a necessity for everybody and especially young people.